sungcheolkim78/chatbot-medical/README.md

 ### Integration of the Unified Clinical Vocabulary Embeddings

-From the publication [1](knowledge/johnson2024.pdf), we can expand our chatbot to handle the multiple knowlege base documents with better precision.
+From the [publication](knowledge/johnson2024.pdf), we can expand our chatbot to handle multiple knowledge base documents with better precision.

-**Three insight from the paper:**
+**Three insights from the paper:**
-1. The typical embeddings used by the current AI fields such as OpenAI, Voyage embeddings can not capture the medical meanings and relationships between the medical concepts.
+1. The typical embeddings used by the current AI fields, such as OpenAI and Voyage embeddings, cannot capture the medical meanings and relationships between medical concepts.
-1. In the paper, they trained the graph network based transformer model and generate the latent embeddings through self-supervised learning to overcome the current embedding methods in clinical domain.
+2. In the paper, they trained a graph network-based transformer model and generated latent embeddings through self-supervised learning to overcome the current embedding methods in the clinical domain.
-1. this embedding can also solve two major challenges in the field; one the personal information issue and the incompatibility between the medical instititues.
+3. This embedding can also solve two major challenges in the field: the personal information issue and the incompatibility between medical institutions.

 **Importance to the insurance company:**
 The last point of the insight is critical to the commercial insurance company.
-The privacy of the patient information is critical and the chatbot system does not allow the inputs of the individual medical information.
-However, this medical embeddings does not use the patient's information during the training process and we can keep the patient's data securaly.
-As mentioned in the publication, this embeddings still have correlation between the medical concepts and disease types.
-The chatbot based on this embedding can provide the precision medicine and personalized assistance.
+The privacy of patient information is critical, and the chatbot system does not allow the input of individual medical information.
+However, these medical embeddings do not use the patient's information during the training process, and we can keep the patient's data secure.
+As mentioned in the publication, these embeddings still have correlation between medical concepts and disease types.
+The chatbot based on these embeddings can provide precision medicine and personalized assistance.

 **Application to the chatbot:**
-One of the limitation of our current chatbot is that the knowledge base is a single publication.
-To expand multiple papers with scalable services, we need to implement the effiecient retrieval system.
-Currently, we use FAISS with huggingface embeddings over the whole contents of the single paper.
+One of the limitations of our current chatbot is that the knowledge base is a single publication.
+To expand to multiple papers with scalable services, we need to implement an efficient retrieval system.
+Currently, we use FAISS with Hugging Face embeddings over the whole chunks of the single paper.

 We can implement two levels of retrieval system.
-One is the paper-level embedding match and the other one is the chunk-level embedding match.
+One is the paper-level embedding match, and the other is the chunk-level embedding match.
 By applying the unified clinical vocabulary embeddings (UCVE) to each paper, we can find the embeddings.
-And using the additive property of the embeddings, we can create a single final embedding for the paper.
-By checking the cosine similarity between the query embedding and paper-level embeddings, we can find the relavant top k (k=2 or 3) papers.
+Using the additive property of the embeddings, we can create a single final embedding for the paper.
+By checking the cosine similarity between the query embedding and paper-level embeddings, we can find the relevant top k (k=2 or 3) papers.
 Then we can use the typical embeddings from the chunks from those papers.
-The seconds method is to create cohort of chunks from the all knowledge papers and get the UCVE embeddings for the chunks.
-Then we can find the relavant chunks by similarity search between the query and the chunk DB.
+The second method is to create a cohort of chunks from all knowledge papers and get the UCVE embeddings for the chunks.
+Then we can find the relevant chunks by similarity search between the query and the chunk DB.

-The first approach is more scalable to the large collection of the papers, but it has lower accuracy or noiser embedding matching.
-The second approach need huge vector database system and slower response time, but it can provide the more relavant knowledge to the query.
+The first approach is more scalable to large collections of papers, but it has lower accuracy or noisier embedding matching.
+The second approach needs a huge vector database system and has slower response time, but it can provide more relevant knowledge to the query.

 ## Development Guidelines